phat-vtcf/transformers/notebooks/stt/README.md

 For the result, we expect [].

 ## Outcomes
 The output of the model achieved 8.85 and 22.12 WER for Leminh's and Tatsu's speech.
 The calculation was done with JiWER module.
-This meets/did not meet our expectation in terms of [].
-You can see the transcription we got in the experiment below.
+The results meet our expectations being described above.
+You can see how the model performed with our audio inputs and how we calculated WER for each audio in the given notebook.